akka/akka/akka-docs/rst/scala/http/routing-dsl/websocket-support.rst

 When receiving data from the network connection the WebSocket implementation tries to create a ``Strict`` message whenever possible, i.e. when the complete data was received in one chunk.
 However, the actual chunking of messages over a network connection and through the various streaming abstraction layers is not deterministic from the perspective of the application.
-Therefore, application code must be able to handle both streaming and strict messages and not expect certain messages to be strict.
+Therefore, application code must be able to handle both streamed and strict messages and not expect certain messages to be strict.
 (Particularly, note that tests against ``localhost`` will behave differently than tests against remote peers where data is received over a physical network connection.)

 For sending data, use ``TextMessage.apply(text: String)`` to create a ``Strict`` message which is often the natural choice when the complete message has already been assembled.
-Otherwise, use ``TextMessage.apply(textStream: Source[String, Any])`` to create a streaming message from an Akka Stream source.
+Otherwise, use ``TextMessage.apply(textStream: Source[String, Any])`` to create a streamed message from an Akka Stream source.

 Server API
 ----------